-The AUC will not be able to process your federal loans unless you have your complete information on the student portal and matched with your FAFSA.
-You also must be accepted in a degree program and registered.
+Note that AUC will not be able to process your federal loans unless we have your complete information on the student portal and matched with your FAFSA.
+You also must be accepted in a degree program and registered at AUC before the funds are disbursed to you.
 Then your file will go through a verification process.
 If additional information is needed in order to process your file, you will receive a tracking letter in your email requesting the specific documentation.

-You should inform the financial aid office if you want only part of the loan amount that you are eligible for.
+You must inform the financial aid office if you want only part of the loan amount that you are eligible for.
 You do not have to accept the loan nor the full amount that is offered.

-Step 6: Receiving the loans
+Step 8: Receiving the loans